expanse-org/extractor/docs/docker_english.md

 # Loopring Extractor Docker

 The loopring development team provides the loopring/extractor image.
-The latest latest version is v1.5.0
+The latest version is v1.5.0

 ## Run
 get the latest docker image